Sorry, you just said what…?

-Video production continues to grow as part of the overall corporate marketing mix.
-With that growth comes specialization, complexity and a host of issues that many video production customers may not be aware of.
+Video production continues to play a larger role in the corporate marketing mix.
+This growth brings with it complexity, experimentation and a host of issues that many corporate clients may not be aware of.

 Here are the top ten things you never want to hear your video production company say: